Excalibean/A-League-of-Legends-Analysis/README.md

 The dataset that we have worked on is a data set that was gathered and created by Oracle's Elixir.
 The dataset encompasses competitive esports match data from the year 2022.

 In League of Legends, the concept of "vision score" is a score derived from contributing "vision" to your team.
-The team consists of 5 players, and in the arena, the only information available to your team from the start is
+The team consists of 5 players, and in the arena, the only information available to your team from the start is the starting area where your team starts.
+A player can provide a team more 'vision' by exploring the map and temporarily revealing a portion of the map for your team on the minimap.
+PLayers can further contribute by leaving Wards, or totem-liek objects that stand in place maintaining an area revealed for the team until destroyed by enemy players.
+This action would restrict the information available on the minimap as revealed parts of the minimap displays enemy positions.

 ### Columns Used
 Oracle Elixir's dataset spans 161 columns of data from 150,180 rows of individual player and team suammary match data.
 Out of this large dataset, we picked out these columns to assess player and team performance.